prasser/jhpl/README.md

 #####4.
 Listing all nodes without any property#####

-Again, we also perform space mapping:
+Again we also perform space mapping:

 ```Java
 Iterator<int[]> iter = lattice.unsafe().listNodesWithoutProperty();